amit-hm/splitwise_ynab_sync/README.md

 The Github Actions now triggers this code repo at `00:00 UTC` everyday and transfers transactions from Splitwise to YNAB.

-If you would like to change the schedule time, change the cron expression in `.github/workflows/python-app.yml` file.
+If you would like to change the schedule time, change the cron expression in <a href="https://github.com/amit-hm/splitwise_ynab_sync/blob/main/.github/workflows/python-app.yml" target="_blank">python-app.yaml</a> file.